the-launch-tech/kucoin-sdk/README.md

 ## 2.0.0 Updates (Not Published To NPM)

-Version 2.0.0 will be Typescript integrated, unit tested, and will contain copied documentation from Kucoin for inline comments in IDE.
+Version 2.0.0 will be Typescript integrated, unit tested, and will contain copied docstrings and documentation references for IDE hinting.

 ### Example Methods